RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 You can close the BTP Cockpit now.

-### 3. Install Eclipse with ABAP Development Tools
+### 3. Install Eclipse with ABAP Development Tools and abapGit
 Next, we have to install the local development environment.
 For this, SAP switched from their own solution to the Eclipse IDE with an ABAP Development Tool plugin.

 Go to [Eclipse 2021-09](https://www.eclipse.org/downloads/packages/release/2021-09/r/eclipse-ide-java-developers) and download the installer fitting your operating system.
 Obviously, you'll have to install the downloaded file afterwards (Select *Eclipse IDE for Java Developers* if asked).
 The default installation settings should fit our needs and remain unchanged.

 When the installation finished you can launch Eclipse.
 You will be asked for a workspace and can set this as default for the future.

-Now we'll install the ABAP Development Tools: Click *Help* > *Install new Software...* in Eclipse and enter https://tools.hana.ondemand.com/2021-09/ into the field *Work with*.
+Now we'll install the ABAP Development Tools (ADT): Click *Help* > *Install new Software...* in Eclipse and enter https://tools.hana.ondemand.com/2021-09/ into the field *Work with*.
 Click *Add...* and store the plugin URL under the name *ADT*.
 After adding, the available tools will be loaded.
 Active the checkbox for *ABAP Development Tools* and click on *Next >*.
 On the following page again *Next >*, then accept the license terms and click *Finish*.
 You'll see the installation progress in the lower right corner of Eclipse.
 In some cases you have to explicitly state that you're trusting the signers SAP and Eclipse.
 After the installation Eclipse has to be restarted.
 Close the welcome tab and open the ABAP perspective by clicking *Window* > *Perspective* > *Open Perspective* > *Other* > *ABAP*.

+Now we'll install the abapGit AddOn: Click *Help* > *Install new Software...* in Eclipse and enter https://eclipse.abapgit.org/updatesite/ this time.
+Select *abapGit for ABAP Development Tools (ADT)* for installation.
+Continue the installation wizard like you did for ADT.
+After the installation Eclipse has to be restarted.
+Now you can access the abapGit View by clicking *Window* > *Show View* > *Other...* > *abapGit Repositories*.

 ### 4. Add the BTP Trial as ABAP Project to Eclipse and create a package
 #### Connecting Eclipse with BTP